Using WebSockets on Heroku with Node.js

 Table of Contents

-This tutorial will get you going with realtime Node.js applications on Heroku.
-We’ll develop a simple application that shares the server’s current time with the client via a persistent socket connection.
-Each application will be based on Node’s popular express web server.
+This tutorial gets you started with real-time Node.js applications on Heroku.
+We develop a simple application that shares the server’s current time with the client via a persistent socket connection.
+Each application is based on Node’s popular express

-When developing realtime Node.js applications, you can directly use WebSockets, or you can use an abstraction library like Socket.io which provides fallbacks for clients that don’t support the WebSocket protocol.
-We’ll demonstrate both options below.
+When developing real-time Node.js applications, you can use WebSockets directly.
+You can also use an abstraction library like Socket.io, which provides fallbacks for clients that don’t support the WebSocket protocol.
+We demonstrate both options.

-Move into your app’s directory and create a default package.json
+Go to your app’s directory, and create a default package.json

 $ npm init --yes